GabrielMensi/cs50web-commerce/readme.md

     - [x]  Users who are signed in should be able to add comments to the listing page.
 The listing page should display all comments that have been made on the listing.
 - [x]  **Watchlist**: Users who are signed in should be able to visit a Watchlist page, which should display all of the listings that a user has added to their watchlist.
 Clicking on any of those listings should take the user to that listing’s page.
 - [x]  **Categories**: Users should be able to visit a page that displays a list of all listing categories.
 Clicking on the name of any category should take the user to a page that displays all of the active listings in that category.
-- [ ]  **Django Admin Interface**: Via the Django admin interface, a site administrator should be able to view, add, edit, and delete any listings, comments, and bids made on the site.
+- [x]  **Django Admin Interface**: Via the Django admin interface, a site administrator should be able to view, add, edit, and delete any listings, comments, and bids made on the site.
+-> Listing: create, edit, delete
+-> comments: create, delete, edit
+-> bids: create, edit, delete